swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 ### Internet Go Servers

+Eventually you'll want to try to play some games.
+Unless there's a very active Go club in your neighborhood, an online Go server will be the easiest way to put theory into practice.

 There a quite a few Internet Go Servers and I'll only talk about the ones I am active on.
 Notably missing here are Tygem and the Online-Go Server.
 My impression is that they are both fantastic places to play